conradakunga/Blog/_posts/2020-12-30-what-do-you-actually-agree-to-when-you-accept-all-cookies.md

 ```bash
 dotnet new condole -o GDPR
 ```
+This will create a new console app and put in in a folder named GDPR.

-We then add the [serilog](https://serilog.net/) console package for logging.
+We then add the [Serilog](https://serilog.net/) console package for logging.

 ```bash
 dotnet add package serilog.sinks.console